drellow/cv/README.md

   - **Stability and Escalation Workflow Management** <br> Worked directly with customer service teams to improve efficiency and efficacy of On-Call engineering rotations and management of production errors from background jobs to customer experiences.

 **Software Engineer** @ [University Now](https://www.edsurge.com/news/2018-07-09-nonprofit-university-buys-for-profit-college-for-its-tech-platform) _(March 2013 - March 2015)_ <br>
 Full stack Rails developer building a world-class online learning platform.
-Working closely with a team of developers, educators, and visionaries to change the world of online higher education.
+Worked closely with a team of developers, educators, and visionaries to change the world of online higher education.
   - **Enrollment 2.0** <br> Lead a team in an effort to reconstruct our student onboarding process.
 Ensured timely project completion.
 Architected a new structure for the system including new routing and object model.
 Worked closely with internal user experience designer.
   - **Readiness** <br> Built a system that monitors a student's progression through learning material and provides up to the moment feedback, showing them when they are ready to take their exams.
   - **Course Plans** <br> Backbone application hosted on Rails.
 Allows course designers to dynamically plan and share course learning materials.
 Supports multiple dependent objects and automatic persistence to the server.